kawazoets/ai-civilization-atlas/08_Research_Log/2026-07-10_Singapore's Indispensable Strategy/READ.md

 Although I have been connected with Singapore for more than twenty years, only recently have I begun to see semiconductors, pharmaceuticals, and aircraft MRO not as separate industries, but as components of the same national design.

-This Research Log records that change in my perspective.
+This Research Log records how two decades of observation finally converged into a single understanding of Singapore's national strategy.